 That’s ok.
 You can get your fill of popular kids vs rebels from the classic young adult novel The Outsiders by S.E.
 Hinton.

 Once Upon a Time –

-Season 7 of this fun modern take on classic fairy tales and folk tales was just announced at D23.
+Season 7 of this fun modern take on classic fairy and folk tales was just announced at D23.
 Emma is the kick-butt kind of heroine we all love to follow on adventures.
 No matter how crazy the plot lines get, one episode with Prince Charming pulls me back in.
 Am I right?

 Our pick for a twisted modern take on a fairy tale is Dorothy Must Die by Danielle Paige.
-This 5 book series that stars Amy Gumm – the other girl from Kansas, “I didn’t ask for any of this.
+This 5 book series stars Amy Gumm – the other girl from Kansas, “I didn’t ask for any of this.
 I didn’t ask to be some kind of hero.”
 Sound a lot like Emma?

 Power, darknet, open source, government, big corporations… All buzz words around this popular show now entering its third season.